-1978 President Emil Wolf, born 30 July 1922, is a Czech-born American physicist who made advancements in physical optics, including diffraction, coherence properties of optical fields, spectroscopy of partially coherent radiation, and the theory of direct scattering and inverse scattering.
+1978 OSA President and Honorary Member Emil Wolf, born 30 July 1922, is a Czech-born American physicist who made advancements in physical optics, including diffraction, coherence properties of optical fields, spectroscopy of partially coherent radiation, and the theory of direct scattering and inverse scattering.

 Wolf was forced to leave his native Czechoslovakia when the Germans invaded.
 After brief periods in Italy and France (where he worked for the Czech government in exile), he moved to the United Kingdom.
 He received his B.Sc. in mathematics and physics in 1945, and a Ph.D. in mathematics from Bristol University, England, in 1948.

 Between 1951 and 1954 he worked at the University of Edinburgh with Max Born, writing the famous textbook Principles of Opticsusually known simply as “Born and Wolf”.
 After a period on the faculty of the University of Manchester, he moved to the U.S. in 1959 to take a position at the University of Rochester.
 He is currently the Wilson Professor of Optical Physics at the University of Rochester.

 In addition to Principles of Optics Wolf has also written, along with Leonard Mandel, Optical Coherence and Quantum Optics, and is the author of Introduction to the Theory of Coherence and Polarization of Light and Selected Works of Emil Wolf with Commentary.
 Wolf is the editor of Progress in Optics, an ongoing series of volumes of review articles on optics and related subjects.
 Fifty volumes have been published in this series to date, all under his editorship.